Multidisciplinary Science

 • Emphasize and develop skillsets commonly sought by employers.

-• Address expectations of students entering the General Science Program, for example timely degree completion.
+• Address expectations of students entering the Multidisciplinary Science Program, for example timely degree completion.

 Program Learning Outcomes